In our brand-new Japan Travel Tips series, we share quick and useful information to help you get the most out of your trip to Japan.

 As alluded to above, Japan is a very cash-oriented society.
 Even though an increasing number of establishments have begun to accept credit cards, many places still do not.
 All of this means you will need to carry more cash (in yen, of course) than you’re probably accustomed to.

-You’ll generally need to use cash at neighborhood restaurants, small shops, markets (such as Tokyo’s Tsukiji Fish Market) and at rural ryokans, to name a few.
+You’ll generally need to use cash at neighborhood restaurants, small shops, markets, and at rural ryokans, to name a few.

 However, you can usually use credit cards at western-style hotels, department stores, as well as at many – though not all – major shops and restaurants.